-This textbook is an adaptation of other open educational resources (OER) but is specifically designed for students at an introductory level of project management (PM).
-The purpose of this textbook is to provide a free resource dedicated to college students and as a gateway to understanding PM principles.
-It consists of the text body, which is structured into fourteen chapters to be delivered over a fourteen-week semester, where each chapter discusses the concept of one topic related to PM.
-The chapters define PM and its types and differentiate PM from everyday activities.
-It then describes PM from an organizational perspective, including culture and structure's effect on PM.
-The five steps of the PM processes are then discussed individually in different chapters, in addition to sub-processes such as budgeting, scheduling, procurement and communication.
-Both the project manager and project team are introduced separately so that their characteristics and relationships are appreciated.
-After that, in the last chapter, Agile PM is presented as a contrast to conventional PM.
+This textbook is an adaptation of other open educational resources (OER), but specifically designed for students at an introductory level of project management (PM).
+The purpose of this textbook is to provide a free resource that is dedicated to college's students and as a gateway to understanding PM principals.
+It consists of; the text body which is structured into fourteen chapters to be delivered over a fourteen-week semester, where each chapter discusses the concept of one topic related to PM.
+The chapters themselves cover the definition of PM and its types, as well as differentiating PM from common activities.
+It then describes PM from an organizational perspective including the effect of culture and structure on PM.
+The five steps of the PM processes are then discussed individually in different chapters, in the addition to sub-processes such as budgeting, scheduling, procurement and communication.
+Both project manager and project team are introduced separately so that their characteristics and relationship are appreciated.
+Thereafter, in the last chapter, Agile PM is presented as a contrast to conventional PM.

-At the end of each chapter, a business case is presented to demonstrate the concept in real-life scenarios, allowing the instructor to present the topic concept in a real business world context, and the relation between the concept and application is clear.
-The business case is also included to allow group discussions and develop peer-to-peer interactions and collaboration.
+At the end of each chapter, a business case is presented to demonstrate the concept in real-life scenarios allowing the instructor to present the topic concept in a real business world context, and hence the relation between the concept and application is clear.
+The business case is also included to provide an opportunity for group discussions and develop peer-to-peer interactions and collaboration.
 Following the business case, a set of interactive exercises, designed with H5P, are included for a quick assessment of the understanding of the topic.
 In support of this textbook, a set of slides for each chapter is prepared for online/in-class teaching.
-Therefore, for the best utilization of the book, the instructor should employ all elements of this OER to reach the course learning outcomes.
+Therefore, for the best utilization of the book, the instructor should employ all elements of this OER in order to reach the course learning outcomes.